putridparrot/rosetta/README.md

 We need a way to declare a function, to list any arguments or parameters passed into it and potentially a way to return some data.
 In a functional world we are generally expected to always return something, in many non-functional languages we may declare a _void_ return meaning we don't really return anything.

+### **Exception Handling**

+In the old days we'd return errors using invalid values or returning types which are analogous to Result types (used in some languages today).
+Which would be a combination of a value or error value.
+Exceptions offer a way to propogate errors through the calling heirarchy in such a way as to make the verbose way of returned results and checking at each point whether there's an arror or not.

+### **Generics**

+Some languages support the idea of <em>generics</em> which allow us to create functionality without neccesarily known the type the functionality operates against.
+The most obvious use of generics are in things like homogonous collections.
+Generics allow us a type safe way of handling such data.

+Not all languages support generics and those that do, may handle the implementations of generics in different ways.

 ### **Idiomatic Style**

 Where possible code will be presented in a style idiomatic to that language.
 In some cases clear specifications might not exist - for example JavaScript has several sets of standard practises out there - in such situations code will aim to be consistant in a chosen style.
 Whilst what your code does in the most important thing it's often a give away that you a developer is not conversant in a programming language when they write in a style not commonly used for that language.